From the Messy Communications team

 6. Embrace digital

 New consumer habits are being formed as we speak.
-People’s attitudes and behaviours are changing and so too are the channels being used to engage them.
+People’s behaviours are changing and so too are the channels being used to engage them.
 Right now, offline marketing isn’t an option for many.
-Trade shows, in-store activations and other similar activities are all off the table, while major events and professional sports are paused along with the marketing opportunities that go with them.
-Furthermore, OOH advertising is far less attractive for most brands given social restrictions and shutdowns keeping people off the streets, public transport and major traffic routes.
+Trade shows, in-store activations and other similar activities are all off the table, while major events are paused along with the marketing opportunities that go with them.
+Furthermore, OOH advertising is far less attractive for most brands given social restrictions keeping people off the streets, public transport and major traffic routes.

 You must focus on people’s new habits and needs and connect with them using relevant and exciting digital experiences.
 This could be anything from implementing an online shop, live streaming business workshops, hosting product webinars, running virtual community forums, augmented reality, interactive content, virtual reality, gamification, long-form video and so much more.
 The opportunities are vast – don’t be afraid to try something new.

 There’s no escaping it – coronavirus is impacting everyone.
 The good news is that with every new challenge comes a new opportunity.
 If you’re willing to step up, rethink your approach and adapt your marketing for these unprecedented times, your business can emerge on the other side stronger than ever.